 The macrophytes used belong to the family of Lemnacea, habitually called duckweed and were collected from water ponds near the university where they grow naturally.
-The primary production was estimated 3 times a week, to optimise the production and to establish a financial balance for the system.
-The harvest of the duckweed was carried out manually on Tuesday, Thursday and Saturday, by harvesting between one third and one half of the surface of each basin.
-The remaining duckweed was spread homogeneously where after the new density was estimated by harvesting of 1 m2.
-The harvested biomass was weighed to obtain the wet weight, a small part was used for the estimation of standard parameters and the rest for Tilapia feeding.
-The determination of N-content of duckweed was done after drying at 60°C by the ISO method for Kjeldahl nitrogen.
+The duckweed was harvested each two days by collecting between 30% and 50% of the surface of each basin.
+The harvested biomass was used for the growth estimation and for Tilapia feeding.
+The N-content of duckweed was estimated after drying at 60°C by the ISO method for Kjeldahl nitrogen.